-The book is named after Judith, a brave and beautiful woman who saved Israel from destruction by assassinating Holofernes, the general of the invading Assyrian army.
-Judith infiltrated the enemy camp, pretended to seduce him and then beheaded him while he slept.
+The book tells the story of Judith, a brave and beautiful woman who saved Israel from destruction by assassinating Holofernes, the general of the invading Assyrian army.
+Judith infiltrated the enemy camp, pretended to seduce him – and then beheaded him while he slept.
 This caused mass panic among the Assyrians and led to their downfall.

 Judith then led the people in celebration of the victory, with much singing and dancing.
 Together, they sang a hymn of thanksgiving to God.
 The song credits God for the success of her mission and celebrates Judith’s bravery.
 It echoes the Song of Moses, the hymn that Israel sang after the Crossing of the Red Sea (Exodus 15:1-21).

 The story of Judith’s courage – and how she intervened to save Israel – is told in detail in the previous fifteen chapters of the book.
 The song summarises the story, focusing on key elements.

 Firstly, it describes the threat posed by the vast Assyrian army to the people of Israel.
 Secondly, it describes how Assyria was defeated by the brave intervention of Judith.
 Thirdly, it describes how Judith made herself attractive so that she could trick Holofernes into entertaining her.
 And fourthly, it praises God for his active role in his creation.